polterguy/mssql-northwind/README.md

 ## Installation

-Install this module in your Magic backend, open up SQL Studio, load the northwind script, and execute it towards a valid database SQL Server connection.
+Install this module in your Magic backend, open up SQL Studio, load the northwind script, and execute it towards a valid SQL Server connection.